 Clean the surface with a solvent like denatured alcohol or acetone.
 This will remove remaining residue.
 Safety tip: Wear nitrile gloves when doing this to prevent a skin irritation.

-Wash your cups and tools with a quality soap and water.
+Wash your cups and tools with quality soap and water.
 Flip upside and allow to dry on a towel.

 You can see how easy it is to clean epoxy resin from plastic cups here: